Access our events

 Refunds

-If you have purchased a ticket to an event and find that you are no longer able to attend, please log in to Eventbrite and lodge a refund request for your ticket so that we can process this for you, or contact fineartsmusic-tickets@unimelb.edu.au.
+If you have purchased a ticket to an event and find that you are no longer able to attend, please lodge a refund request for your ticket so that we can process this for you, or contact fineartsmusic-tickets@unimelb.edu.au.
 This inbox is monitored Monday to Friday, 9AM – 5PM.

 Accessible toilets and gender neutral toilets are located across the Southbank campus.
 Visit maps.unimelb.edu.au to locate the facilities in each building or speak to a member of our Front of House staff if you require any assistance.